bmadhurashetty/library-system-software/1_Requirements/README.md

 ### Time
 he essence of time management involves increasing efficiency and effectiveness in a limited time period.
 ### Features
--Can create a computerized management system for a library
+- Can create a computerized management system for a library
 - Has the capability to issue books
 -  Has the capability to return books
 -   Has an administrator account